-Care Coordination serves to assist children and their families in the process of transitioning from Children Crisis Stabilization Units (CCSU) and Statewide Inpatient Psychiatric Program (SIPP) until they are effectively connected with services and supports needed to transition.
-The Children Care Coordination Team (CCT) will ensure that the children are effectively connected with the services and supports they need to transition successfully from higher levels of care to effective communitybased care.
+Care Coordination serves to assist children and their families in the process of transitioning from Children Crisis Stabilization Units (CCSU), Statewide Inpatient Psychiatric Program (SIPP) and after an episode of Mobile Response Team (MRT) intervention until they are effectively connected with services and supports needed to transition to appropriate level of care.
+The Children Care Coordination Team (CCCT) will ensure that the children are effectively connected with the services and supports they need to transition successfully from higher levels of care to effective community-based care.
 It will also assist the families of these children to support and guide them through the process.
 This includes services and supports that affect both the children and families' well-being, such as primary physical health care, housing, and social connectedness.
 Care Coordination connects systems including behavioral health, primary care, peer and natural supports, housing, education, vocation, and the justice systems.
 It is time-limited, with a heavy concentration on educating and empowering the person served and provides a single point of contact until a person is adequately connected to the care that meets their needs.